Mimetic Tensor-Vector-Scalar Cosmology: Incorporating Dark Matter, Dark Energy and Stiff Matter: Cosmological Constraints

 \section{Cosmological Constraints}

-In order to constraint the additional equation of state we use \textbf{standard candles (SCs)}, Baryon Acoustic Oscillations (BAO) the \textbf{Cosmic Microwave Background (CMB)} distant prior.
+In order to constrain the additional equation of state we use standard candles (SCs), Baryon Acoustic Oscillations (BAO) and the Cosmic Microwave Background (CMB) distance priors (three data points that contain information of certain features of the power spectrum such as the position of a peak).
 Radiation is included in order to constraint the components also in the early universe.
 The normalized Hubble function reads:

 where $H_0$ is the current value of the Hubble parameter, and the other constants related to the MiTeVeS model are